xenondevs/Docs/docs/nova/addon/getting-started.md

 **This guide is not beginner-friendly!
-Making Nova addons requires a lot of knowledge about the Kotlin, the Spigot API and Maven.**
+Making Nova addons requires a lot of knowledge about Kotlin, the Spigot API and Maven.**

 ## Prerequisites